Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 .before:hover::before {opacity: 1}
 /*
-   - Add a box element as a before element in its parent element.
+   - Add a box element as a before element on its parent element.
    - Its opacity equals to 0 until you hover on its parent element.
    - You may need to add (relative) class to the element that has this helper class to get the right effect.
 */